-As an aside, based on some recent feedback, I've been asked not to call these type of taco restaurants "taquerias".
+As an aside, based on some recent feedback, it's been requested nicely not to call these type of taco restaurants "taquerias", and I have to agree with their point of view.
 So I've come up with a new nomenclature called "Tacos y Margaritas", and I will update the other entries as appropriate.

 January 2014 update: Ever since we first came here, Torchy's Tacos has remained very popular with lines out the door.
 It appears they have a license to print money.
 On this visit, Mrs. RJG and I were with Official Niece #1 (age 21) and we enjoyed a quick snack of one taco each.
 My favorite has become The Republican, which comes with a perfectly spiced jalapeno grilled sausage, cut in half, and get that with the Diablo sauce.
 Which they always forget to include.
 Niece #1 had The Democrat, what is basically their beef barbacoa taco, which she enjoyed but it had "too much meat" (how is that possible? asks Uncle RJG) for her tastes.
 However that didn't stop her from cleaning up the basket with a fork later on.
 And Mrs. RJG had Mr. Orange (blackened salmon), and could now be considered her favorite taco here.
 Since we were their only for a snack, I didn't imbibe in one of their potent margaritas - something that was hard to give up, but alas I had to take one for the team.
 Sigh.